MicrosoftDocs/VBA-Docs/word/Concepts/Objects-Properties-Methods/create-custom-bibliography-styles.md

 The bibliography sources you create are all listed in the following file: \Microsoft\Bibliography\Sources.xml.

+> [!NOTE]
- **Note**  The \Bibliography\Sources.xml file won't exist until you create your first bibliography source in Word.
+> The \Bibliography\Sources.xml file won't exist until you create your first bibliography source in Word.
 All bibliography styles are stored in \Microsoft\Bibliography\Style.

 ## Building a basic bibliography style
 <a name="Biblio_BuildBasicStyle"> </a>